RosaPixel/Exam.io/README.md

-# Exam.io is a project to help pacients with their blood counts
+# Exam.io
-This is the base for the overall project, more specialized versions to come
+A project to help pacients with their blood counts This is the base for the overall project, more specialized versions to come